elastos/Elastos.Developer.Website/content/elastos_core_services/guides/ethereum_smart_contracts.md

 {{< ownership "BenjaminPiette NiuJingyu BoCheng" >}}

-{{< todo "@BPI @NiuJingyu @BoCheng Need to discuss how we reference the ETH documentation.
-Clone many things?
-Point to external links?
-Possibly the best way is to reference the ethereum documentation, and explain only what should be different from their steps." >}}

-{{< todo "@BPI @NiuJingyu @BoCheng Explain how to setup ethereum (or refer to their doc) and list prerequisites (tools to be installed, knowledge to have...)" >}}
+{{< todo "@BPI @BoCheng Many parts still unclear.
+Need to check the setup phase (local node used?), translate, write android/ios client source code, and make sure python is the most useful language for deployment (ethereum developers habits?)" >}}

 ## Connect the ELA mainchain with the ETH sidechain